del8527/typing/README.md

 # typing

-A simple website I made for users to practice and test their typing speed.
+A simple website I made with react for users to practice and test their typing speed.
 Will add more features soon!